shawnaross/teachdh/Readme.md

 To build the site, run `jekyll build` and upload the contents of the `_site` directory to your desired static host.

+Or, push to a GitHub repository and [set the Pages setting to `master`](https://help.github.com/en/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#choosing-a-publishing-source).

 ### Advanced Mode

 If you would like to compress assets and HTML files and generally build a smaller version of the site, you have to have Node.js installed.